-\section{Tadpole Contribution and Quantum Corrections}
+\section{Tadpole contribution and quantum corrections}

-We are now able to compute the tadpole contribution, which is essentially the renormalised coincidence limit of the Green's function we found in the last section.
-This time, we do need to integrate over the modes from the continuum approximation, resulting in a divergent loop integral that we regularise with a simple momentum cutoff.
+We are now able to compute the tadpole contribution, which is essentially the renormalised coincidence limit of the Green's function that we found in the last section.
+To do so, we need to integrate over the modes from the continuum approximation, resulting in a divergent loop integral that we regularise with a simple momentum cutoff.
 While the counterterms can be found exactly, the renormalised tadpole contribution can only be found via a numerical method, by subtracting divergences at the level of the integrand in the loop integral \cite{garbrecht_2015_a, garbrecht_2015_b}.

-\subsection{Coincidence Limit}
+\subsection{Coincidence limit}